Healing Trauma with EMDR & Accelerated Resolution Therapy (ART)

 What is Accelerated Resolution Therapy (ART)?
 (Available starting October 2025)

 Accelerated Resolution Therapy (ART) is a fast-acting, trauma-focused therapy that uses eye movements and guided visualization to help your brain reframe traumatic memories.
 Unlike traditional talk therapy, ART is designed to achieve results in fewer sessions—often within 1 to 5.
+Unlike EMDR, ART is typically faster and more structured, using guided imagery and eye movements to "rewrite" how distressing memories are stored.

 What makes ART unique?

-It’s structured to quickly reduce emotional and physiological distress
+Structured to reduce emotional and physiological stress

-ART will be available beginning October 2025, and will be offered virtually for:
+ART will be available beginning October 2025

 Both EMDR and ART are grounded in neuroscience and leverage the brain’s natural capacity to heal.
 They are especially powerful for: